Mithun1508/drag_drop_listview_example/README.md

 # drag_drop_listview_example
 Came across this Use Flutter to drag and drop items within the ListView to other locations and also drag the whole listview around.

+# Introduction

+Drag and drop is typical mobile application interaction.
+As the user long presses (at times called touch and hold) on a widget, another widget shows up underneath the user’s finger, and the user drags the widget to a last area and deliveries it.

-# Features Suported and Code Walkthrough
+# Features Supported and Code Walkthrough

 1) create a Model of Dragabble lists